A food allergy is type of immune response triggered by eggs, peanuts, milk, or some other specific food.

 - If your doctor prescribed epinephrine for severe reactions, inject it as soon as possible, even before calling 911.
 The sooner you inject the epinephrine, the better.

-- Anyone who has had an allergic reaction to a food should be evaluated by an allergy specialist.
+- Anyone who has had an allergic reaction to a food should be seen by an allergist.

 Breastfeeding may help prevent allergies.
 Otherwise, there is no known way to prevent food allergies except to delay introducing allergy-causing foods to infants until their gastrointestinal tract has had a chance to mature.
 The timing for this varies from food to food and from baby to baby.